mashworth11/useful-stuff/README.md

 ### Renewable energy vs machine learning
 _Some interesting works (and blogs) for those using ML technqiues in renewable energy domains:_
-* __Charilaos Mylonas' blog__ (https://mylonasc.github.io/aboutme/); Awesome blog on some really innovative techniques (generative models, graph nets), for failure detection in wind farms.
+* __Charilaos Mylonas' blog__ (https://mylonasc.github.io/aboutme/); Awesome blog on some really innovative techniques (generative models, graph nets), for failure detection in wind farms (also, his research group https://chatzi.ibk.ethz.ch/ is doing some cool work in this domain).

 ### Time-series modelling
 * __M5 Kaggle forecasting competitions__ for accuracy (https://www.kaggle.com/c/m5-forecasting-accuracy/discussion/163414) and uncertainty (https://www.kaggle.com/c/m5-forecasting-uncertainty/discussion/163415).
 Has an absolute wealth of information, as one would expect for anything Kaggle related, for time series forecasting.